DigitalMeatbag/earhole/README.md

 ```

 This script will:
+- Clean the publish directory
 - Build the project in Release mode
-- Publish as a self-contained executable
+- Publish as a framework-dependent executable (requires .NET 6.0 Runtime)
-- Create a timestamped ZIP archive (e.g., `earhole-v2025-12-23.zip`)
+- Create a timestamped ZIP archive (e.g., `earhole-v2025-12-29.zip`)

-The ZIP contains the entire publish output (including native dependencies like SkiaSharp).
-Distribute the ZIP as-is; users should extract and run `earhole.exe` from the extracted folder (do not move the exe out of that folder).
+The ZIP contains the executable, necessary DLLs, and the assets folder.
+Distribute the ZIP as-is; users should extract and run `earhole.exe` from the extracted folder (do not move the exe or assets out of that folder).

 ## Troubleshooting